Reptilicus: Novel, comic book and stage adaptations

 A novelization of the film was released in paperback at the time of its original release (Reptilicus by Dean Owen (real name: Dudley Dean McGaughey) (Monarch Books 1961)).

 In 1961, Charlton Comics produced a comic book based on the film.
 Reptilicus lasted two issues.
 After the license had lapsed, Charlton modified the creature's look and renamed it Reptisaurus.
 The series was renamed Reptisaurus the Terrible and would continue from issue #3 before being cancelled with issue #8 in 1962.
 This was followed by a one-shot called Reptisaurus Special Edition in 1963.
 Reptisaurus also made a cameo in the 12th issue of another Charlton giant monster comic, Gorgo.

+In 2009, The Asylum would produce a Reptisaurus television film for SyFy.

 In 2012, Scary Monsters Magazine reprinted the Reptisaurus the Terrible series as a black and white collection called Scarysaurus the Scary.

 In 2020, PS Artbooks published the two issues of Reptilicus as a bonus in the first two volumes of their Kona, Monarch of Monster Isle trade paperback series.

 On April 25, 2010, Reptilicus was performed as an experimental stage play at Skuespilhusets Portscene in central Copenhagen, a co-production between Eventministeriet and CPH PIX.
 Titled Reptilicus Live, this adaptation was directed by Line Paulsen with all roles performed by Troels Thorsen, Johannes Lilleøre, Martin Greis, Jeanette Lindbæk Larsen and Signe Egholm Olsen, plus an uncredited puppeteer portraying the monster by moving a shadow puppet.
 Theatre critic Jens Østergaard wrote in KultuNaut, April 26, 2010: "Not since Turbotown in Turbinehallerne has the audience cheered and laughed so enthusiastically at one of the Royal Theatre's stages.
 Reptilicus is wacky and brilliant entertainment, performed with great love for the old Danish monster movie."